Designing different building typologies creates knowledge we can use across different sectors.

 When advising companies like Siemens or Microsoft headquarters in Munich and Copenhagen, much of our knowledge and inspiration comes from our experience within the educational sector - when we design universities and learning environments.

-Here's two tricks to a great workspace design:
+Here are two tricks to a great workspace design:

 This observation led to challenging and tearing apart the hierarchic cellular office environment.
 Nowadays, office spaces show a much greater variety of different workspaces, such as teamwork areas and recreational spaces.
 Currently a strong trend and nothing new.
-However, how to work and collaborate, how companies are adapt to these new working environments is new and can be challenging for any type of work culture or company.
+However, how to work and collaborate, how companies are adapting to these new working environments is new and can be challenging for any type of work culture or company.

-Can architects enhance a company’s brand value with designed spaces to help attract the talent?
+Can architects enhance a company’s brand value with designed spaces to help attract talent?
 Absolutely!
 When we design headquarters, we are interested in understanding the workflow of the company and, even more important, grasping the characteristics of the company, understanding their culture and design a space where people can thrive.

 Companies have to consider, whether they should build a headquarters only for themselves or provide a mix with attractive areas for a multi-tenant option, without losing their own corporate identity.
 Maybe they even want both options in one, over the course of a longer period of time, to be able to grow.
 To meet this need, which is a super interesting and rather new challenge, we as architects have to propose solutions where both scenarios are possible: to enable a stronger positioning as well as a more futureproof and sustainable solution.